oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **3. Provide Name of the DB System and select proper compartment.**

-   Provide DB System name as "ZDM-Target-DB" and ensure you have selected correct compartment for the DB system.
+   Provide DB System name as "zdm-target-db" and ensure you have selected correct compartment for the DB system.

    ![ss3](./images/systemname.png)